-Nowadays you can reach international professionals around the world through online job portals.
-However, there are a few things you should keep in mind when posting your vacancy on the internet.
+Nowadays you can reach international skilled workers around the world through online job portals.
+However, there are a few things you should bear in mind when posting your vacancy on the internet.

-Many formulations that are common and generally intelligible in Germany could possibly be interpreted differently by international qualified professionals.
-For example, the "complete application documents" vary by country and region, where an application may include other documents and formats.
+Many phrases that are standard and generally understood in Germany may be interpreted differently by international skilled workers.
+For example, the term "complete application" varies by country and by region, where job applications may include other documents and be structured differently.

-Submitting a photo together with your application is not as common in many countries.
-Therefore, make sure to specify your requirements and to list the required documents.
+Including a photo with the job application is not standard practice in many countries.
+Therefore, make sure you specify your requirements and list the documents required.

-You should also present the desired application procedure, the job profile and the compensation in a transparent and comprehensive manner.
-To avoid misunderstandings, you should clearly state, which German language skills (for example according to the European Reference Framework) and qualifications are required.
-Carefully weigh up what level of German skills are required for the job advertised, or whether the candidate can acquire these skills at work.
+You should also clearly explain what the ideal application procedure is, as well as the job profile and remuneration package so that candidates can easily understand it.
+To avoid misunderstandings, you should clearly state the level of German language skills required (for example according to the Common European Framework of Reference) as well as formal qualifications.
+Carefully weigh up what level of German is really required for the job advertised, or whether the candidate can acquire these skills on the job.

-Despite including sufficient information in the job posting, prepare yourself for applications that vary from German standards in terms of structure, content and design.
+Even if you provide plenty of information about the job in advance, be prepared for job applications that vary from German standards in terms of structure, content and design.

-Many companies write job advertisements for international qualified professionals in English.
-Whether this makes sense, however, depends on which language skills the applicant should bring to the vacancy.
+Many companies write job advertisements for international skilled workers in English.
+Whether this makes sense, however, depends on the language skills the candidates need for the job.

-If you are looking for specialists in a particular country or region, it may be worth translating the job posting into the local language.
-If you choose to do this, however, ensure that someone in your company can answer questions in this language by phone or email.
+If you are targeting skilled workers in a particular country or region, it may be worth translating the job advertisement into the local language.
+However, make sure that someone in your company can answer questions about the job in this language by telephone or email.

-Please note that applications can also be sent via e-mail or via an online application process.
-This saves you and the applicants time and money.
+Point out that job applications may also be sent by email or through an online application process.
+This saves you and the candidates time and money.

 In any case, you should explain whether your company will cover expenses for attending an interview.
 Without a relevant clause in the job advertisement, candidates are generally entitled to have their travel expenses reimbursed.